-Reactions Trail JAMB's New Cut-Off Point - The Tide — Nigeria Today
+FG wants to destroy universities in Nigeria - ASUU, VCs reject new cut-off marks - NAIJ.COM — Nigeria Today

 |

+Following the announcement that the cut-off marks for the Unified Tertiary Matriculation Examination (UTME) has been reduced to 120, there has been some backlash from Nigerians and those in the educational sector.
+Vice-Chancellors and the Academic …

-JAMB: More universities kick against 120 cut-off mark
+JAMB: University of Ibadan rejects 120 cut-off mark

 Do you something awesome to share with the world?
 Click here to share